 about the ddc

-The Dirty Dishes Collective is a curatorial project co-founded by dani neira and Cassia Powell.
-Inspired by friendship and the piles of dishes that remain after gathering, we center collaboration, care, and community as modes of working and producing knowledge.
-Emphasizing queer methodologies and research-based practices, our projects take many forms including exhibitions, residencies, community libraries, workshops, publications, and dinner parties.
+The Dirty Dishes Collective is a curatorial, artistic, and publishing duo formed by dani neira and Cassia Powell.
+Inspired by the piles of dishes that remain after gathering, the DDC centers friendship, collaboration, and knowledge-sharing as queer methodologies.
+Emphasizing research-based practices together with community programming, their projects include exhibitions, residencies, workshops, publications, mobile zine libraries, and dinner parties.

 ddc press publishes zines, books, and print ephemera with a focus on artist projects, queer narratives, and critical theory.